 IMI mission and objectives

 At the Innovative Medicines Initiative (IMI), we are working to improve health by speeding up the development of, and patient access to, innovative medicines, particularly in areas where there is an unmet medical or social need.
-We do this by facilitating collaboration between the key players involved in healthcare research, including universities, research centres, the pharmaceutical and other industries, small and medium-sized enterprises (SMEs), patient organisations, and medicines regulators.
+We do this by facilitating collaboration between the key players involved in health research, including universities, research centres, the pharmaceutical and other industries, small and medium-sized enterprises (SMEs), patient organisations, and medicines regulators.
 IMI is the world's biggest public-private partnership (PPP) in the life sciences.
 It is a partnership between the European Union (represented by the European Commission) and the European pharmaceutical industry (represented by EFPIA, the European Federation of Pharmaceutical Industries and Associations).
 Through the IMI2 programme, we have a €3.3 billion budget for the period 2014-2020.

 The goal of IMI, particularly in its second phase (IMI2, 2014-2020) is to develop next generation vaccines, medicines and treatments, such as new antibiotics.
 Our projects will provide Europeans, including the increasing numbers of older people, with more efficient and effective medicines and treatments.
 Greater coordination across industry sectors will result in more reliable and faster clinical trials, and better regulation.
 Our research and innovation efforts will also open new commercial possibilities based on new services and products.
 The research, industry and societal sectors involved in IMI2 will benefit from the cooperation and knowledge sharing which take place in these projects.